 Q. What is the source of water used at the distillery and what are its special qualities?

 A. It is the source of headwaters of Arakawa River.
-Hardness (45-50) of the water is very good for whisky making.
+Hardness (45-50) of the water is very good for whiskey making.
 It is between Hakushu (around 30) and Yamazaki (around 90).

-Q. The quality of Japanese whisky is regarded as highly as Scotch in Europe.
-How do you consider Scottish whisky in comparison with Japanese whisky today?
+Q. The quality of Japanese whiskey is regarded as highly as Scotch in Europe.
+How do you consider Scottish whiskey in comparison with Japanese whiskey today?

-A. Japanese whisky learned a lot from Scottish whisky.
-Character of Scotch whisky varies.
-Japanese whisky is getting more character than before like Mizunara.
+A. Japanese whiskey learned a lot from Scottish whisky.
+Character of Scotch whiskey varies.
+Japanese whiskey is getting more character than before like Mizunara.
 Maturation circumstances are a bit different.
 In Japan, more differences of temperature between summer and winter makes more deeper breath of the casks.
 As a result, deeper maturation occurs, I guess.